QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 ## Overview

-This lecture is about  foundations of  asset-pricing theories that are based on the equation
+This lecture is about  some implications of  asset-pricing theories that are based on the equation
 $ E m R = 1$, where $R$ is the gross return on an asset, $m$ is  a stochastic discount factor, and $E$ is a mathematical expectation with respect to the joint distribution of $R$ and $m$.

+Instances of this equation occur in  many models.

 ```{note}
 Chapter 1 of {cite}`Ljungqvist2012` describes the role that this equation plays in a diverse set of